 There are many reasons for hair loss and it’s normal for everyone to lose some hair on a daily basis.
 On average, we lose approximately 50 to 100 hairs per day.
 According to the American Academy of Dermatology, this is completely normal.
 It’s also common for men and women by the age of 50 to experience some degree of hair thinning.
-What may not be normal is if you are losing an excessive amount of hair each day and you are under 50.
-This can be an indication of more serious hair loss.
+What may not be normal is if you’re losing an excessive amount of hair each day, especially if you’re under 50.
+This could be an indication of more serious hair loss.

 Here are some common reasons for hair loss

-The symptoms you experience will depend on the type of hair loss you have:
+The symptoms you experience depend on the type of hair loss you may have:

 1. If hair loss or baldness runs in your family, otherwise known as male-pattern baldness or female-pattern baldness, you may likely experience thinning of the hair that can progress to complete hair loss in some areas of the scalp.
 Men, for instance, experience a horseshoe-shaped pattern that leaves the crown of the head exposed.
 This type of hair loss, if untreated, becomes permanent.

-2. If you have experienced some kind of emotional or physical stress, or anxiety-induced stress, you may notice your hair is thinning, or shedding by the handful or in clumps while shampooing or when combing your hair or you may notice some bald spots.
+2. If you have experienced some kind of emotional or physical stress, or anxiety-induced stress, you may notice your hair thinning, shedding by the handful or in clumps while shampooing, or seeing bald spots when combing your hair.

 3. Certain medications such as anti-cancer drugs, thyroid medications, birth control pills, anti-depressant medications, and even some acne treatments can cause hair loss.
-It is most common for people undergoing chemotherapy to experience hair loss on most of or their entire head, eyebrows, eyelashes and other bodily hairs.
-Other medications can cause you to lose between 100 and 150 hairs per day, and hair loss can be noticed two to four months after beginning the medication.
+It is most common for people undergoing chemotherapy to experience hair loss on their entire head, eyebrows, eyelashes and other bodily hairs.
+Other medications can lead to someone losing between 100 and 150 hairs per day, and hair loss might not be noticed until two to four months after beginning the medication.